-Our work today continues to focus on strengthening fistula prevention and treatment in Uganda through the Fistula Care Plus project.
-We are expanding efforts to build community awareness, increasing our emphasis on the integration of family planning services with fistula and maternal health care, and addressing the enormous backlog of women awaiting life-altering fistula repair.
+Our work today continues to focus on strengthening fistula prevention and treatment in Uganda through the Fistula Care Plus project by expanding efforts to build community awareness, increasing emphasis on the integration of family planning services with fistula and maternal health care, and addressing the enormous backlog of women awaiting life-altering fistula repair.

-In addition to thirteen prevention-only sites, Fistula Care Plus has been working with three private, faith-based hospitals and two government-run referral hospitals to prevent and repair fistula:
+In addition to thirteen prevention-only sites, Fistula Care Plus worked with three private, faith-based hospitals and two government-run referral hospitals to prevent and repair fistula:

 - Kitovu Mission Hospital, Masaka District

 - Kagando Mission Hospital, Kasese District

 - Kamuli Mission Hospital